stealjs/steal-tools/doc/grunt-builder.md

 ## buildOptions

-The `buildOptions` property specifies the properties on the `options` argument to [stealTools.build stealTools.build].
+The `buildOptions` property specifies the properties on the `options` argument to [steal-tools.build stealTools.build].
 The following options are available:

-{{#each [stealTools.build].signatures.0.params.1.types.0.options}}
+{{#each [steal-tools.build].signatures.0.params.1.types.0.options}}
  - {{name}} <i>{{{makeTypesString types}}}</i>{{/each}}

-Read more about them on [stealTools.build stealTools.build].
+Read more about them on [steal-tools.build stealTools.build].